 For suppliers, CROSSMARK OneHub promises new insights into the effectiveness of promotions and events.
 By tapping into the point-of-sale data from the retailer, CROSSMARK can provide suppliers with rich data to measure the effectiveness of a specific promotion or event.
 Did sales of a particular product rise after an in-store event?
 Now a supplier can get the answer with a few clicks.

 What makes CROSSMARK OneHub really exceptional is the way it leverages the full spectrum that Salesforce offers.
 This 100% native Salesforce application is the culmination of everything CROSSMARK has been doing with Salesforce since 2013.
-Built on Salesforce App Cloud, CROSSMARK OneHub integrates Sales Cloud for forecasting, Service Cloud to enable incident/case management, and Communities to connect retailers and their suppliers.
+Built on the Salesforce Platform, CROSSMARK OneHub integrates Sales Cloud for forecasting, Service Cloud to enable incident/case management, and Communities to connect retailers and their suppliers.
 To handle the massive quantity of data generated daily, the IT team employed Heroku Postres and Heroku Connect – both Salesforce products – to ensure CROSSMARK OneHub could scale with ease.

 “Salesforce has helped us become a more agile company,” he said.
 “It used to take weeks to come back with prototypes.
 Now with Salesforce, our developers can build a proof-of-concept the same day and get immediate feedback and faster iteration.
 At one point, we joked about moving to daily sprints due to how quickly we can develop.”